The ultimate family-friendly destination Dubai

 - Al Sufouh Park

-- Al Ittihad Park – the Palm
+- Al Ittihad Park (under the Palm Jumeirah monorail line)

 Indoor Activities in Dubai for kids